 Why are they called St. Lucia buns?

-The night of December 13th is called Lussinatt.
-Legend has it that it was a scary night where light and darkness would fight each other.
-This night was considered the longest night of the year.
-This night was the beginning of the Christmas period when the supernatural being Lussi could spread chaos.
+The night of December 13th is called Lussinatt, and according to old folklore, it was a scary night where light and darkness would fight each other.
+According to the Julian calendar, Lussinatta was the longest night of the year, the winter solstice.
+Lussinatta, with its long night, was the beginning of the Christmas period, when the supernatural being Lussi could come out and wreak havoc.

-It was her job to check that everything was ready for the Christmas celebrations.
-A black cat always stayed at Lussi’s side.
-We celebrate St Lucia’s Day on the 13th of December.
-These two traditions are now mixed together.
+It was her job to check that everything was ready for the Christmas celebrations, and if it wasn’t she would become very angry.
+The creature Lussi was believed to always have a black cat at her heels.
+At the same time, we celebrate St Lucia’s Day on the 13th of December, in memory of Saint Lucia from the Catholic faith.
+These two traditions have merged in modern times.